 I highly recommend using both the cashback websites.

 I spent an average of 10 hours a week on my side hustle.
 Is it hard?
 Not really.
 As you can see, most of my side hustle is online selling which does not require much skill and time to start.
-Once items are live online, I just wait and wait until it sold.
+Once items are live online, I just wait and wait until they sold.
 Packing and shipping are not difficult jobs either.

 Now, it’s your turn!
 What income streams are you working on now?
 Share your thought below or mentioned me on Twitter.
 I would love to hear your story.